 New pricing changes from Microsoft will mean higher costs for many commercial Office 365 and Microsoft 365 offerings.
 While some claim the cost increase is justified, the impact on customers’ wallets will be significant – but, for some enterprises, avoidable.

-Effective March 1, 2022, Microsoft will increase pricing by anywhere from 8.6 percent to 25 percent for many of its 365 offerings.
+Effective March 1, 2022, Microsoft has increased pricing by anywhere from 8.6 percent to 25 percent for many of its 365 offerings.
 This is the first price increase the vendor has announced since launching Office 365 (and subsequently Microsoft 365) over a decade ago.
-These increases, as noted below, will apply globally with local market adjustments for certain regions.
+These increases, as noted below, are applied globally with local market adjustments for certain regions.

 Per Microsoft’s announcement, the decision to raise prices reflects the increased customer value and the continuous re-investment the vendor has made to meet changing customer requirements.
 For the most part, these assertions are fair and justify Microsoft’s pricing revisions.
 Since the introduction of Microsoft 365 four years ago, more than 24 apps have been added to the suites as well as 1,400 new features and capabilities.